Explanation of photon motion

 Light and its nature have caused a lot of ink to flow during these last decades.
-Its dual behavior is partly explained by Double-slit experiment of Thomas Young - who represents the photon’s motion as a wave - and also by the Photoelectric effect in which the photon is considered as a particle.
+Its dual behavior which is known as the Wave-Particle Duality is partly explained by Double-slit experiment of Thomas Young - the observation of interference effects in the Double-slit experiment of Thomas Young definitively show the presence of overlapping waves and he represents the photon motion as a wave - and also by the Photoelectric effect in which the photon is considered as a particle.
+The photoelectric effect refers to what happens when a material which absorbed electromagnetic radiation emits electrons.
 However, Einstein himself writes: "It seems as though we must use sometimes the one theory and sometimes the other, while at times we may use either.
 We are faced with a new kind of difficulty."

-SALEH THEORY solves this ambiguity and this difficulty presenting a three-dimensional trajectory for the photon's motion and a new formula to calculate its energy.
+SALEH THEORY solves this ambiguity and this difficulty by presenting a three-dimensional trajectory for the photon motion and a new formula to calculate its energy.

 If we imagine the electron as a rotating fountain that turns around itself (Fig. 3), it diffuses the photon in the same way that the fountain projects the drop of water, and the photon will follow the electron rotation over its nucleus.
 As a consequence, the photon, besides its linear trajectory, it also turns around an assumed axis and ultimately creates a three-dimensional trajectory.
 To have a little understanding of this, we could take the example of a released spring.
 That’s to say, this trajectory is a result of the combination of two motions: the rectilinear one and perpendicular circulation around the same axis.